New York City Has Genetically Distinct ‘Uptown’ and ‘Downtown’ Rats

 When Combs looked closer, distinct rat subpopulations emerged.
 Manhattan has two genetically distinguishable groups of rats: the uptown rats and the downtown rats, separated by the geographic barrier that is midtown.
 It’s not that midtown is rat-free—such a notion is inconceivable—but the commercial district lacks the household trash (aka food) and backyards (aka shelter) that rats like.
 Since rats tend to move only a few blocks in their lifetimes, the uptown rats and downtown rats don’t mix much.

 When the researchers drilled down even deeper, they found that different neighborhoods have their own distinct rats.
 “If you gave us a rat, we could tell whether it came from the West Village or the East Village,” says Combs.
-“They’re actually unique little rat neighbors.”
+“They’re actually unique little rat neighborhoods.”
 And the boundaries of rat neighborhoods can fit surprisingly well with human ones.

 Combs and a team of undergraduate students spent their summers trapping rats—beginning in Inwood at the north tip of Manhattan and working their way south.
 They got permission from the New York City Department of Parks and Recreation, which gave them access to big green spaces like Central Park as well as medians and triangles and little gardens that dot the city.
 And they asked local residents.
 “More often than not, they were very, very happy to show us exactly where they had rats.” says Combs.
 A crowdsourced map of rat sightings also proved very helpful.